rapidsai-community/notebooks-contrib/intermediate_notebooks/benchmarks/cugraph_benchmarks/README.md

+The benchmark does not include data reading time, but does include:

+- Creating the Graph object
+- Running the analytic

 #### The data prep script
 By default, each files would be created in its own directory.
 The goal here is to have all the MTX files in a single directory.